bitcraft/pyscroll/README.md

 pyscroll
 ======

-for Python 3 and Pygame 1.9
+for Python 2.7 and Pygame 1.9

 A simple, fast module for adding scrolling maps to your new or existing game.

-Compatible with pytmx:
+Compatible with pytmx (use the python2 branch): https://github.com/bitcraft/pytmx
-https://github.com/bitcraft/pytmx